 4. Don’t Get Emotional When Investing

-Ben Offit, a certified financial planner with Clear Path Advisory in Pikesville, Md., gave this simple yet powerful advice: “Do not get emotional.
+Ben Offit, a certified financial planner and principal of Offit Advisors gave this simple yet powerful advice: “Do not get emotional.
 When the market is up, know that at some point it will come back down.
 When the market is down, it will go back up.
 Just stay in for the long term.”

 Understand that part of investing is knowing that stock and bond funds go up and down in value.
 Over time, you will learn to better handle market volatility and not be tempted to panic and sell at an inopportune time.

 5. Do Research Before Making Your First Investment

 With thousands of mutual funds and individual stocks, it can be challenging to choose a few funds for your new investment portfolio.
 Linda P. Jones, a wealth mentor and host of the Be Wealthy and Smart podcast, understands how scary it is to make that initial investment.

 When she first began investing, Jones chose a sector mutual fund — an undiversified pool of stocks related to a particular market segment such as energy, healthcare, retail or technology.

-After investing, her sector fund immediately dropped 30 percent, slashing her initial investment by close to one-third.
+After investing, her sector fund immediately dropped 30%, slashing her initial investment by close to one-third.
 Fortunately, Jones recouped her losses and went on to experience financial success in her investing.